forfuturellc/fpush/docs/design.md

 <a name="compare"></a>
 ### comparing remote and local files:

-Using a retrieved file-list, a local file is considered newer if:
+Using a retrieved file-list, a local file is considered **changed** if:

-* it is **not** listed in the file-list
+* it is **not** listed in the file-list, or
-* checksum of the remote file, as recorded in the file-list, is different from that of the local file
+* checksum of the remote file, as recorded in the file-list, is different from that of the local file, or
+* the remote file is missing in the remote directory, despite having same or different checksum with the local file, or
+* we are ignoring the file-list, during diff-generation